-3.1.7.
-Evidence that the risk management measures and operational conditions implemented and/or recommended by the manufactures and/or importers are not sufficient to control the risk measures was presented in the Background Document.
+3.1.3.
+Evidence that the risk management measures and operational conditions implemented and/or recommended by the manufactures and/or importers are not sufficient to control the risk

+No detailed assessment of implemented operational conditions and risk management measures was presented in the Background Document.
 The Dossier Submitter based its proposal on RAC conclusions on the applications for authorisation submitted for this use, which are regarded as the most up-to-date and reliable source for information regarding risk management measures and operational conditions implemented and recommended by the manufactures and/or importers.